“What on earth is that smell?”

 Keep going!

-What if I Don’t Know if it’s Clutter?
+What if I don’t know if it’s clutter?

-Just remember, if it is clutter then it is something that does not have a home.
-A place where we keep it.
-So, the overall purpose here is to find a home for our things.
-And once we designate a home for our clutter we can then put it away and once it’s away it’s no longer clutter.
+This means the overall purpose here is to find a home for our things.
+And once we designate a home for our clutter, we can then put it away.
+And, once it’s away, it’s no longer clutter.

 You will need to ask yourself a simple question.
 If I was to look for this item, where would that be?
 And whatever the answer is, that is the new home.

-Yep, it really is that simple.
+Yes, it is that simple.Β

 Let’s put this into an example and see if this helps.

-You are in the family room and you remove the trash, the recyclables, and all things that have homes.
 What you are left with is a small pile of random items.
-Most of these things you can tell right off you no longer need so they can go right into a donation box.
+Most of these things you can tell right off you no longer need and that means that they can go right into a donation box.
 (Which, by the way, is the new “home” for those items!)

-You remember that you have a pretty plastic basket you found yesterday buried under some old newspapers.
-You go and grab that basket and fill it up with the stickers, card stock, and the markers you just found.
-You then set that basket next to your rocking chair in the family room and just like that you have a home for all of your card making supplies.
+Then, you remember the plastic basket with handles you found yesterday buried under some old newspapers.
+You grab that basket and fill it with the stickers, card stock, and markers you just found.

 Simple when you see it in action, right?

-If you are stuck please leave a comment below and I will do my best to help.
+If you are stuck, please leave a comment below, and I will do my best to help.

 Makes perfect sense!
 Thank you for your wisdom and generosity